NextCenturyCorporation/itm-scenario-validator/README.md

 * If the scene is the first scene, `scenes[].state` should _not_ be provided
 * No blanket can appear on the character at the start.
 * Quantized injuries (where `treatments_required` > 1) aren't supported for injuries that aren't successfully treated by hemostatic gauze or pressure bandage.
+* No more than one injury can appear on the same limb or same side of the face
+* APPLY_TREATMENT actions must not contain locations that do not match the location of an injury on the specified character

 #### Message/Event Rules
 * `source` is recommended for all events